10 Sequencing platforms

 ONT is the last platform we’ll cover.
 They have a range of products with diverse uses, but the key characteristics are:

 - Reads have variable accuracy.
 Current chemistry and base callers can produce around Q20 reads with the standard approach.
-“Duplex” sequencing can yield higher accuracy, but lower throughput.
 Older data is more like Q13.

-- Raw signal data is produced, which can be reinterpreted when new base-calling software is released, improving accuracy.
+- Raw signal data is delivered, rather than base calls.
+This data can be reinterpreted, potentially with higher accuracy, when new base-calling software is released.

 - Single molecules are sequenced.

-- Methylation can be detected as part of the base-calling process.
+- Methylation can be detected as part of the base-calling process without any special library preparation.

 - Throughput can be highly variable depending on organism, instrument, and library prep.
 The extremely tiny, portable MinION: 48Gb.
 60-200Gb per flow cell on the production instrument PromethION.